-All the water houses in astrology represent the belly of the unconscious from the personal to the collective, and ruling our psychic history.
+All the water houses in astrology represent the belly of the unconscious from the personal to the collective. and they rule our psychic history.
 It can be a hostile place, and sometimes the consciousness can feel like an unwelcome visitor to this underground world.
-Freud famously pictured the unconscious as an iceberg and what we see of any individual is usually just the tip of the iceberg, there is a whole lot more below the surface.
+Freud famously pictured the unconscious as an iceberg and what we see of any individual is usually just the tip, there is a whole lot more below the surface.

 Arthur Dione used an interesting analogy that is similar to the Iceberg and describes the deep underground nature of the unconscious.